yellyAC/jetpack-pygame/README.md

 ### INTRODUCTION
-`Jetpack Drive` Game is a Pygame computer program that is a cross-platform set of Python modeles designed for writing video games.
+`Jetpack` Game is a Pygame computer program that is a cross-platform set of Python modeles designed for writing video games.
 It is bullet-powered character that shoots bullet towards the enemy.

 ### PREREQUISITES
-- Download and Install the latest `Python 3.10` version
+- Download and Install the latest `Python 3.10.1` version
 - Install `Pygame 1.9.6`
 - Clone the repository by either calling git clone https://github.com/yellyAC/jetpack-pygame.git in the terminal OR clicking the clone repository button above.